ustcmike/ustcmike.github.io/index.md

 Hang(航) WONG(or WANG, 王) is the Ph.D. student at [Arizona State University](https://engineering.asu.edu) and he is mentored by [Prof. Junshan Zhang](http://informationnet.asu.edu)!

-He received his B.E. from [University of Science and Technology of China, P. R. China](http://www.ustc.edu.cn/)(USTC, TOP3 in Best Global Universities ranking in China).
+He received his B.E. from [University of Science and Technology of China, P. R. China](http://www.ustc.edu.cn/)(USTC, TOP20 in Best Universities ranking in Asia).
 He has been the member of The Talent Program in Information Science and Technology since 2014.
 He was fortunate to be mentored by [Prof. Ao Li](http://bioinformatics.ustc.edu.cn/teams.html) in USTC.

 Hang's current research involves investigating how to use the principle of control theory, information theory and game theory to serve the physical world.
-Hang's research interests lie primarily in the area of the information networks, including the smart-grid, biomedical information and social media.
+Hang's research interests lie primarily in the area of the information networks, distributed optimization, learning theory with their application in edge intelligence.

 Hang is also an amateur violinist (Level 8) since 8 years old.